grfreche/grfreche.github.io/machine_learning.md

-* in regression, both input and output are numerical values, scalars or vectors, and we aim at finding the mathematical mapping which gives the best prediction of the ouput, in a sense that we will define in the next sections;
+* in regression, both input and output are numerical values, scalars or vectors, and we aim at finding the mathematical mapping which gives the best prediction of the ouput, in a sense that we will define in the documents;
 * in classification, the output is a **label** belonging to a finite or countable set, and we aim at determining the correct label associated with the input.